 Additionally, if you plan to travel out of the country and use your debit card, be sure to let your bank know ahead of time.
 International purchases are another major cause for a declined debit card, whether the international purchase was made in person or online.

 4. Incorrect PIN

 When you get a debit card, you will be asked to set up a personal identification number, also known as a PIN.
-In most cases, you will need to enter your PIN in order for a transaction to be approved.
-If you enter the wrong number or don’t enter anything, your transaction can be denied.
-Prevent this by setting your PIN as a number that is easy to remember and enter it carefully during transactions.
+Many times, you’ll need to enter your PIN for a transaction to be approved.
+For example, you’ll always need to enter your PIN at an ATM.
+If you enter the wrong PIN, you’ll receive a notice that your debit card was declined.

 5. Expired card